Trump threatens to end insurance payments if no healthcare bill

 "Unless the Republican Senators are total quitters, Repeal & Replace is not dead!
 Demand another vote before voting on any other bill!"
 Trump said in a subsequent tweet.

 Many insurers have been waiting for an answer from Trump or lawmakers on whether they will continue to fund the annual government subsidies.
-Without assurances, many insurers plan to raise rates an additional 20 percent by an Aug.
+Without assurances, many plan to raise rates an additional 20 percent by an Aug.
 16 deadline for premium prices.

 With Republican efforts to dismantle Obamacare in disarray, hundreds of U.S. counties are at risk of losing access to private health coverage in 2018 as insurers consider pulling out of those markets.

-In response, Trump on Friday again suggested that his administration would let the Obamacare program “implode.”
+In response, Trump on Friday again suggested his administration would let the Obamacare program "implode."
 He has weakened enforcement of the law’s requirement for individuals to buy insurance, threatened to cut off funding and sought to change plan benefits through regulations.

 Meanwhile, some congressional Republicans were still trying to find a way forward on healthcare.